Trade mark definition

 A sound mark consists exclusively of a sound or a combination of sounds.View examples

-A trade mark consisting of, or extends to, a movement or a change in the position of the elements of a mark.View examples
+A trade mark that consists of, or extends to a movement or a change in the position of the elements of a mark.View examples

 It consists, or extends to, the combination of images and sound.View examples

 This is a new category of trade mark (as and from 1 October 2017).
 Hologram marks consist of elements with holographic characteristics.View examples